thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 To create a custom expression from nodes, you can add nodes through the Add Node Context Menu, connect them to block properties and change their values in order to define the behavior you expect.
 ## Graph Elements

+A Visual Effect Graph provides a workspace where you can create Graph Elements and connect them together to define effect behaviors.

+*

+## Standard Graph Elements

+A Visual Effect Graph provides a workspace where you can create Graph Elements and connect them together to define effect behaviors.

 ![The vertical workflow contains Systems, which then contain Contexts, which then contain Blocks.
 Together, they determine when something happens during the “lifecycle” of the visual effect.](Images/SystemVisual.png)

 ### Systems

-Systems are the main components of a visual effect.
-Every system defines one distinct part that the render pipeline simulates and renders alongside other systems.
-In the graph, systems appear as dashed outlines that connect Contexts (see image above).
+[Systems](Systems.md) are the main components of a Visual Effect : every system defines one distinct part that the render pipeline simulates and renders alongside other systems.
+In the graph, systems that are defined by a succession of contexts appear as dashed outlines (see image above).

+* **Spawn System** is composed of a single Spawn Context.
-Generally, a Particle System is composed of a succession of an Initialize, then Update, then Output context.
-If you don’t want any simulation to happen, but just want to render your particles, you can skip the __Update__ context and directly connect the Initialize context to the Output Context.
+* **Particle System** is composed of a succession of an Initialize, then Update, then Output context.

-If you want to perform multi-pass simulation, you can chain together multiple __Update__ contexts.

-Finally, in some other cases, multiple outputs can be connected to the same simulation in order to compose the rendering of one particle (eg: butterfly particles made of two quads for the wings and a particle mesh for the body)
+* **Mesh Output System** is composed of a single Mesh Output Context.

 ### Contexts
-Contexts are parts of the Systems that define one stage of processing.
+[Contexts](Contexts.md) are parts of the Systems that define one stage of processing.

 Here are the 4 common contexts in a Visual Effect Graph graph: